Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Materials and methods

-with $\lVert\cdot\rVert_{\eta}$ denoting the magnitude, where values in the range $[0, \eta]$ are scaled down with a ramp function of slope $1 / \eta$.
-The scaling procedure allows filtering small gradients either to account for image noise, or to specifically target large gradients.
+with $\lVert\cdot\rVert_{\eta}$ denoting a magnitude operator allowing the filtering of small image gradients by scaling down magnitudes in the range $[0, \eta]$ with a ramp function of slope $1 / \eta$. \review{Using the NCC allows accounting for offsets in gradient magnitudes between the images, which may occur due to tissue densification.}

-The boundary similarity $\mathcal{B}$ typically consists in a measure of overlap between the lung segmentations \citep{ruhaak_improving_2011}.
-While such strategy has performed well in previous works, in our experiments, we found that it may allow unrealistic deformation patterns far from the boundary.
+The boundary similarity $\mathcal{B}$ typically consists in a measure of overlap between the lung segmentations \cite{ruhaak_improving_2011}.
+While such strategy has performed well in previous works, we experienced some unrealistic deformation patterns far from the boundary.
 To alleviate this issue, the boundary alignment similarity $\mathcal{B}$ was then defined as:

 where $\mathcal{F}_\mathrm{msk}$ and $\mathcal{M}_\mathrm{msk}$ correspond to the fixed and moving images after being masked with their respective segmentations.
-Following \citeauthor{wu_evaluation_2008}, voxels outside the masks were attributed a constant HU value below the range of possible HU values throughout the lung.
-In this work, a value of -2500~HU was used for this masking procedure.
+Following Wu \etal \cite{wu_evaluation_2008}, voxels outside the masks were attributed a constant HU value below the range of possible HU values throughout the lung.

 The masking strategy introduces an artificial intensity gradient at the lung boundary that severely penalizes boundary misalignment during registration.
 In addition, the image intensities at the interior of the lung may contribute to the measurement of intensity similarity in $\mathcal{D}$.
-This is especially useful in regions with significant partial-volume effects (e.g., periphery of the lung), where gradient information may be unreliable.
+This is especially useful in regions with significant partial-volume effects (\emph{e.g.}, periphery of the lung), where gradient information may be unreliable.

 Finally, a physically plausible transformation of a continuous structure needs to be smooth and without foldings.
 In this study, the bending energy regularizer was used to penalize strong changes in local transformation curvature, as: